stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 For this SIP to pass, 66% of all liquid STX committed by voting must be in favor of the proposal.
 This precedent was set by [SIP-015](https://github.com/stacksgov/sips/blob/main/sips/sip-015/sip-015-network-upgrade.md).

-The act of not voting is the act of siding with the outcome, whatever it may be.
 We believe that these thresholds are sufficient to demonstrate interest from Stackers -- Stacks users who have a long-term interest in the Stacks blockchain's successful operation -- in performing this upgrade.

 ## Appendix
 [1] https://github.com/stacks-network/sbtc/issues/52